Every Nuclear, Biological and Chemical (NBC Shelter) refuge should have the capability of complete isolation from the external environment.

 The National Institute for Occupational Health & Safety (NIOSH) states in their guidance document, that “…filtration and air cleaning devices would be ineffective at stopping the blast and radiation itself.”

 Shutting off the internal ventilation from the contaminated air outside is the only way to ensure the filtration system does not become contaminated with nuclear particles.

-With the NBC Shelter isolated from the external environment, it is critical to have a system available to remove carbon dioxide exhaled by the people inside the shelter as well as providing a source of oxygen.
+With the NBC Shelter isolated from the external environment, it is critical to have a system available to remove carbon dioxide exhaled by the people inside the shelter and provide a source of oxygen.
 Without a means to remove the carbon dioxide and add oxygen to the air within a sealed environment, the occupants will quickly suffer carbon dioxide poisoning and then suffocate from a lack of oxygen.
 The time in which this will occur is the volume of the shelter and the number of occupants.

 Standalone Scrubber Solution

-One solution is a AirGEN Standalone Scrubbing System, combined with an independent oxygen supply.
+One solution is an AirGEN Standalone Scrubbing System, combined with an independent oxygen supply.

 A single AirGEN provides the capacity to survive in isolation from the outside atmosphere for up to a week without electrical power or indefinitely using any 6-34V DC power supply.
-With radioactive fallout decaying rapidly, with time, using the AirGEN to isolate the outside atmosphere ensures a better chance of safeguarding shelter occupants until the outside air clears or rescue can be achieved.
+With radioactive fallout decaying rapidly, with time, using the AirGEN to isolate the outside atmosphere ensures a better chance of safeguarding shelter occupants until the outside air clears or rescue occurs.